Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Langlands correspondence

+where the equivalence follows by Corollary \ref{behaviorofbasech} using the embedding.
+For $\mc{E}\in\mr{Isoc}^\dag(X/\mf{T}_k)$, the equipped automorphism on $\iota_{\overline{x}}(\mc{E})$ is called the {\em linearized geometric Frobenius automorphism at $x$ of $\mc{E}$}.
+The inverse of the linearized geometric Frobenius automorphism is denoted by $\mr{Frob}_x$ and is simply called the {\em Frobenius automorphism at $x$}.
+The multiset of eigenvalues of $\mr{Frob}_x$ acting on $\iota_{\overline{x}}(\mc{E})$ depends only on the choice of $x$ and not on $\overline{x}$.
+By abuse of language, we call this multiset the {\em set of Frobenius eigenvalues at $x$}.

+\begin{rem*} We defined $\mr{Frob}_x$ so that the notation is compatible with that of Lafforgue.
+In the $\ell$-adic theory, the corresponding automorphism is sometimes called the arithmetic Frobenius. \end{rem*}

-\begin{thm}[Langlands correspondence for isocrystals] Let $X$ be a geometrically connected proper smooth curve over $k$.
+\begin{thm}[Langlands correspondence for isocrystals] We fix an isomorphism $\overline{\mb{Q}}_p\cong\mb{C}$.
+Let $X$ be a geometrically connected proper smooth curve over $k$.
 Denote by $F$ the function field of $X$, and let $\mb{A}_{F}$ be the ring of ad\`{e}les.
 For an integer $r\geq1$, consider the following two sets:

 \begin{enumerate} \item There exist maps